imgix/contentful/README.md

 ### Metadata

 Users may also access metadata associated with an asset via the `attributes` field.
-Refer to the [imgix documentation](https://docs.imgix.com/setup/asset-manager#:~:text=per%20device/browser.-,Metadata,-This%20section%20displays) to learn more about the various types of metadata available on images and how to use them.
+Refer to the [imgix documentation metadata](https://docs.imgix.com/getting-started/setup/asset-manager#metadata) to learn more about the various types of metadata available on images and how to use them.

 ```graphql
 query MyQuery {